oscardoudou/devops-pipeline/README.md

 # Configuration Management and Build - Milestone 1
 In this milestone, we aim to learn about configuration management.
 Configuration management is a systems engineering process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design, and operational information throughout its life.
-In this miledtone we will be focusing on a pipeline that consists of configuration automantion, build automation, test automation
+In this milestone we will be focusing on a pipeline that consists of configuration automation, build automation, test automation and deploy automation.
 This repository covers provisioning, configuring of Jenkins server along with setting up Jenkins build job for [checkbox.io](https://github.com/chrisparnin/checkbox.io) and [iTrust](https://github.ncsu.edu/engr-csc326-staff/iTrust2-v4) applications.
-A GitHub webhook is used to trigger the build when a push is made in the repository.
+A GitHub web-hook is used to trigger the build when a push is made in the repository.

+## Learning Outcomes:
+### 1. Provisioning and configuring a Jenkins server:
+We learnt to automate several installation and configuration tasks using Ansible.
+It was tricky because, to automate things, we often need to understand the behind-scenes of a command.
+We were facing issue, where certain tasks would fail for the first time and run smoothly on the second run on-wards.
+So we figured that the files that were called were taking some time to create and were not created by the time we called them.
+We resolved the issue by putting delay till the files could be created properly, all through Ansible script.
+### 2. Automatically build jobs for 2 applications:
+#### 2.1 Building jobs for checkbox.io:

+#### 2.2 Building jobs for iTrust
+### 3. Test scripts for checkbox.io
+### 4. Git hook

 ### Screencast
 A detailed video with the steps can be found [here]().